zafirahalya/OSProject_GDG/README.md

 >ps aux | grep node

 5.Ensure your MySQL connection is working correctly:
-Verify that the MySQL connection inside the Node.js application is established successfully and that no errors are occurring.__.
+Verify that the MySQL connection inside the Node.js application is established successfully and that no errors are occurring.__